Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question will highlight a top priority and give you a heads up on what you might need to focus on in subsequent interviews or should you join the team.

-## How do you envision your new hire stepping into the role?
-Will they jump in and ask a lot of questions to learn the job, or do you expect them to follow a week-by-week or day-by-day training plan, or something else?
+## How Do You Envision Your New Hire Stepping into the Role?
+Will They Jump in and Ask a Lot of Questions to Learn the Job, or Do You Expect Them to Follow a Week-by-week or Day-by-day Training Plan, or Something Else?

 ### Who to Ask:
 Manager